Faculty of Humanities International Summer School

 Tuition covers the academic programme, accommodation, bus pass and scheduled social events.

-You will also need to budget for living costs, such as food, private travel and personal expenses.
+You will need to budget for living costs, such as food, private travel and personal expenses, as these are not included.

 You are required to arrange your own travel to Manchester and health insurance before arriving in Manchester.

-If you would like to receive a reminder about this, please email the summer school team at humsinternational@manchester.ac.uk.
+If you have any questions regarding the programme, please email the summer school team at humsinternational@manchester.ac.uk.

 Further information